 - Border checks imposed on drivers to reduce COVID-19 spread in early February

 - Freezing weather in Texas in late February - early March

 - Fire in Renesas factory damaging 17 machines in March

 I have tried to make sure that all of the above to be relevant and somehow affected the supply chain in the Slovakia, although this is not an extensive research and without detailed data it is short of impossible.
 The references I have included point mostly to the news channels, and some could be behind a paywall, so not the best option.
 Hopefully the things start to get back to normal rather sooner than later.

 Update: consumer electronics

-As a side note, one of the major consumer electronics retail chain in slovakia.
-Nay.sk announced that they suffer from lack of personal notebooks on their shelves9.
+As a side note, one of the major consumer electronics retail chain in Slovakia.
+Nay.sk announced that they suffer from lack of personal notebooks on their shelves.
 It looks like this all will have further implications.

 This is a 19th post of #100daystooffload.